Cornelia, Georgia: Education

 Cornelia has been helped in its growth by its good schools.
 In the early days, the school system was owned and operated by the town of Cornelia.
 Each student provided their books and paid a tuition fee, half payable before Christmas, with the balance due after Christmas.
 The school principal would determine what books would be needed and would then send someone to Atlanta to order books and supplies personally from the publishers (Maxwell, p.
 4).
 Among the first schools was the Kimsey Institute, located on land given by T.J.
 Kimsey.
 The First Baptist Church was organized there; for many years it was used for both school and church.
 Willie Grant and J.T.
 Wise were two of the early teachers.
 After attendance outgrew the early frame building in 1897, another school was built with Professor A.E.
 Booth elected as principal.
 According to the document published by the Habersham County Department of Education in 1937, Professor Booth added a training course for teachers, and students were attracted to this school from all sections of northeast Georgia (p.
 21).
 Cornelia Normal Institute was chartered on May 27, 1901.
-It was supported by many progressive citizens, including D.A.
-York, J.T.
-King, J.A.
-Walker, W.D.
-Burch, L.J.
-Ragsdale, J.T.
-Peyton, L.L.
-Lyon, J.W.
-Peyton, J.J.
-Kimsey, I.T.
-Sellers, J.C.
-McConnell, J.W.
-McConnell, A.J.
-Brown, R.C.
-Moss, T.S.
-Wells, John S. Crawford, George Erwin, and J.C.
-Edwards.
 In 1952, the schools in Habersham were consolidated.
 The elementary schools had been kept in each town but two high schools were built, one to serve each end of the county.
 Prior to 1952, Cornelia Public School served all the students residing in Cornelia.
 The high school curriculum included college preparatory and business classes, athletics for both males and females, music, and "expression" (speech classes).
 The school's first graduates were in the Class of 1899 and included Martin L. York, Charles Crunkleton, Calvania T. York, Albert N. McConnell, Wylie G. Light, and Ida K. Baugh.

 German and Swiss immigrants used their wine-making skills to create an industry in the 1880s that flourished until a prohibition law stopped it.
 Cotton, timber and lumber products, and the apple and peach industries were also important to the success of the area.
 Riegel Textile built one of the region's first major industrial facilities in 1966 with what was then an ultra-modern, cutting edge textile mill designed by Bill Pittendreigh in the neighboring community of Alto.
 As with any city, there were a number of businesses, but hotels contributed greatly to the growth and development of the city in its early history.